 Steroids, they may work but they eventually cause further destruction and further damage and you can’t keep up with that.

-The prolotherapy sounds like a great idea to involve for those chronic situations that are there.
-But not really, it may not be chronic inflammation or in the sense that we see in terms of destructive inflammation, that we’re typically seeing.
+Prolotherapy sounds like a great idea to involve for those chronic situations that are there.
+But not really, it may not be chronic inflammation or destructive inflammation that we’re typically seeing.
 But enough to cause significant amount of pain.

 CBD Oil for Inflammation: Pain & Cytokines

-First off, when there is inflammation, Cannabidiol can go in and they can alleviate at least a portion of the pain.
+First off, when there is inflammation, Cannabidiol can go in and alleviate at least a portion of the pain.
 It provides some analgesia to the area.

 And then it starts interfering with the cytokines of those inflammatory substances that are causing a lot of the symptoms.

-Whether it’s pain or its recruitment of the immune cells.
+Regardless of whether it’s pain or the recruitment of immune cells.

 Or it’s the swelling and increase permeability of the vessels that are around the area.
 Or it’s the redness or it’s actually the amount of recruitment of the inflammatory cells that are there.